 - Empathy: several studies show that the human brain lights up in the same area whether an emotion is experienced by the participant or observed in another.

 - Human self-awareness: this theory piggybacks upon the learning theory of mirror neurons.
 Just as we can visualize our actions, scientists postulate that mirror neurons allow us to “picture” our own thought processes in order to learn about ourselves.
 Some say mirror neurons contribute to our theory of mind skills.

-- Language: mirror neuron activity has been observed in the inferior frontal cortex of primate brains, near the Broca’s area (known language development part of brain), leaving some scientists to theorize that mirror neurons played an important part in our language development as a species.
+- Language: mirror neuron activity has been observed in the inferior frontal cortex of primate brains, near the Broca’s area (known language development part of the brain), leaving some scientists to theorize that mirror neurons played an important part in our language development as a species.

 Mirror Neurons and Yelling